Kevin Cash, Don Mattingly win Manager of the Year awards - WHIZ News

 The Cy Young Awards will be announced by the BBWAA on Wednesday night, followed by the MVPs on Thursday.

-After losing 105 games a year ago, Miami’s 2020 season was nearly derailed by a coronavirus outbreak during the first weekend of play.
+After losing 105 games a year ago, Miami had its 2020 season nearly derailed by a coronavirus outbreak during the first weekend of play.
 The team had to make 174 roster moves but still managed the franchise’s first winning record since 2009.

 The steady hand of the 59-year-old Mattingly played a big role in the turnaround, which continued in the playoffs.
-Miami eliminated the NL Central champion Cubs in the first round before it was swept by the Atlanta Braves in the NL Division Series.
+Miami eliminated the NL Central champion Cubs in the first round before getting swept by the Atlanta Braves in the Division Series.

+“Over 100 losses, that’s the tough part,” Mattingly said.
+“It just feels good that we’re moving in the right direction.”

 The Tampa, Florida, native and Florida State alum was hired as Tampa Bay manager the day before his 37th birthday.
 He finished third in balloting for AL Manager of the Year in each of the past two seasons.
 He is the franchise’s first winner of the award since Joe Maddon in 2011.

-Tampa Bay won the AL East this year for the first time since Cash took over.
-The Rays leaned heavily on their bullpen throughout the pandemic-shortened season, with 12 different pitchers recording at least one save — matching the major league record.
+Tampa Bay won the AL East this year for the first time since 2010.
+The Rays leaned heavily on their bullpen throughout the truncated season, with 12 pitchers recording at least one save — matching the major league record.

-So the move to get Snell was in line with what made the Rays so successful this year, but it played a key role in the Dodgers rallying for a title-clinching 3-1 victory.
-Cash has insisted if he faced the same situation again, he would trust his bullpen to close it out.
+So the move to get Snell was in line with what made the Rays so successful this year.

+“Yes, we did that multiple times throughout the year.
+Does that mean that it has to be done in Game 6?
+No, it doesn’t,” Cash said.
+“I think there’s many things that go into those decisions.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports